 Kor’Thank dropped the Orc and it fell to its knees, rubbing its skull with yellowed claws.

 The barbarian king stared down at the monster, chest heaving in heavy pants.
-Two years ago, he’d repelled an offensive by the Orc Alliance, and had taken great joy in obliterating their forces.
-Now, the only thing left was to mop up the stragglers, a task that was better suited for his Indashi guardsmen.
-They could use the practice, as he’d had plenty.
+Two years ago, he’d repelled an offensive by the Orc Alliance.
+Now, the only thing left was to mop up the stragglers, a task that was better suited for first-year guardsmen.
+They could use the practice; he’d had plenty.

 So let them do it.